 Our online certificate program is designed to meet the regulatory and continuing professional education requirements for corrections officers and employees of community-based corrections programs.
 In this program you will:

 This program is designed to prepare you to seek employment at a local, state, or federal corrections facility.
-As a corrections officer, you may be called on to help the police investigate prison inmates.
-Corrections officers sometimes move on to careers as in-house or store detectives, probation or parole officers, or members of law enforcement.*†
+As a corrections officer, you may be called on to help the police investigate prison inmates.*†

 Online Start Date

 Jul 05, 2017